 We have helped high school, top college, pro athletes, teams, colleges, and universities on what to buy, how to buy it, filling out a bulletproof application, and litigating if the carrier wrongfully delays or denies benefits.

 Loss of value insurance coverage should protect you if an illness or injury disables you in a way that your policy covers.
 Disability insurance companies do wrongfully delay or deny legitimate LOV claims.
 DarrasLaw can help!

 Even if you haven’t experienced a wrongful LOV claim denial, you may have more questions about your permanent total disability policy and its provisions and limitations.
 Your college or university’s athletic compliance department may have application questions or policy language concerns, especially if they are funding all or part of the policy premium.
 Our founding partner, Frank N. Darras, helps the athlete, their family, the college and university, or the pro and his/her agent wade seamlessly through the application and claim issues.
 Please reach out.
 Initial consultations are always free—which can include a policy analysis.

-At DarrasLaw, our seasoned disability insurance lawyers and attorneys—led by America’s top disability insurance lawyer, Frank N. Darras—have seen more, evaluated more, and resolved more disability insurance cases than any other firm in America.
+At DarrasLaw, our seasoned disability insurance lawyers—led by America’s top disability insurance lawyer, Frank N. Darras—have seen more, evaluated more, and resolved more disability insurance cases than any other firm in America.
 If your insurer lets you down, we are here to fight for the disability benefits you deserve.
 We can offer immediate help.
 We understand that life events can hurt your future income suddenly and unpredictably; we are here and able to assist.
 We evaluate cases and offer free help throughout the United States.

 Call us today at (800) 458-4577 or email us to schedule your free policy analysis or claim consultation.